csvpath/csvpath/docs/functions/in.md

 The first argument can be any match component except assignments and when/do statements.

-The following arguments can be likewise, with the additional test of ant string Terms being considered as pipe delimited.
+The following arguments can be likewise.
+Additionally, `in()` tests any arguments that are string Terms as pipe delimited lists of values.
 This means you can test a value against a string of pipe delimited possible matches like this:

 ```bash
     in(#firstname, "John|Mary|Jim|Sally")